-Sugar causes tooth decay.
-Children who eat sweets every day have nearly twice as much decay as children who eat sweets less often.
+The risk of developing tooth decay increases as the amount and frequency of sugar consumption rises..
 It's not just the amount of sugar in sweet food and drinks that matters, it's how often the teeth are in contact with the sugar.
-Sweet drinks in a bottle or feeder cup and lollipops are particularly bad because they 'bathe' the teeth in sugar for long periods of time.
-Acidic drinks such as fruit juice and squash can harm teeth too.
-This is why it's better to give them at mealtimes, not in between.
+Sweet drinks in a bottle or feeder cup and lollipops are particularly bad because they